 - Students with GPA deficiencies should see an advisor every semester

 - Please silence your phone prior to meeting with your advisor

-- Check-In at the Kiosk located in the CBA Advising Center
+- Check-In at the Kiosk located in the CBA Center for Student Success

 - Punctuality: Advising appointments are scheduled for 30 minute sessions, so it is recommended that you arrive 10 minutes early.
 If you are late, you may still attend your advising appointment; however, your session will still end at the scheduled time.

 - If a student cannot keep an appointment, it is imperative to go online to cancel the appointment at least 24 hours in advance.

 - If a student is running late and cannot keep their advising appointment please call (562-985-4514) to let your advisor know you are running late or will need to cancel.

 - Please be courteous to other students by planning ahead (schedule appointments early; cancel or reschedule if necessary).
 This will help open up time slots for other students.